Traveling to Canada during Covid-19: What you need to know before you go - KION546

 What’s the Covid-19 situation?

 Canada dealt well with the initial wave of Covid-19.
-However, it has been in the grip of a deadly second wave, which experts believe is in part because of indoor mixing around Canadian Thanksgiving in October.
+However, a deadly second wave in late 2020 led to new restrictions.

 Though case numbers have been in decline since January 8, the Canadian government says “given the number of cases in Canada, the risk to Canadians is considered high.”